-One of the classic uses for whole allspice is in a pickling blend.
-Next time you want to quick pickle carrots for a salad or wrap, add 2 carrots grated to a pot with enough apple cider vinegar to cover the carrots.
-Add 1 teaspoon whole allspice, 1 teaspoon whole cloves and 1 bay leaf.
+A pickling blend is one of the classic uses for whole allspice.
+Next time you want to quickly pickle carrots for a salad or wrap, add 2 grated carrots to a pot with enough apple cider vinegar to cover the carrots.
+Add 1 teaspoon whole allspice, 1 teaspoon whole cloves, and 1 bay leaf.
 Let simmer for 10 minutes then strain and add carrots to any salad or wrap.

 Allspice is thought to have anti-microbial and anti-inflammatory effects.